20 – Whispers of Loyalty and Love

 “And Stroud?”

-The question landed with the subtlety of a brick through a window.
+The question landed like a name dropped in a debrief—no preamble, no cover.
 Dar looked up, meeting his gaze.
 His face was neutral, but she knew that expression.
 It was the one he wore when he was deciding whether to kick a door or wait for backup.

 “Callum stopped by Friday.
 Logan already gave me the third degree.”
 She kept her voice level.
 “He was in the area.
 Thought I should know you’d all gone dark.”